hiiamboris/red-wiki/Draw-dialect.md

 **Description**

 Draws a circle from the provided center and radius values.
-The circle can be distorted to form an ellipse by adding an optional integer indicating the radius along Y axis (the other radius argument becomes the X radius then).
+The circle can be distorted to form an ellipse by adding an optional integer indicating the radius along Y axis (the other radius argument then becomes the radius along X).

 ## Ellipse